Saadiee/azure-administrator-portfolio/01-virtual-machines/README.md

 ### Troubleshooting Evidence

 During the lab two real configuration issues were encountered.
-Both are documented in detail in the Troubleshooting section above.
+Both are documented in detail in the Troubleshooting section below.
 The screenshots below provide visual evidence of each issue.

 The first was an unintended public IP assigned to `vm-windows-01` during creation despite selecting None.
 It was discovered when the NAT Gateway deployment hit the free tier quota limit of 3 public IPs.